-Start off the new year with these alphabet pattern blocks printables.
+Start off the new year with this alphabet pattern blocks printable.
 They are small task cards that include beginning sounds, too.
 I’ll show you different ways to use these task cards in your alphabet activities.

 School is nearly back in session, and that means it’s time for some alphabet activities!